 Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
-The District has not adopted a formal policy regarding the assignment of fund balances and has assigned \$288,946 of its General Fund fund balance to cover a portion of the 2020 budget.
+The District has not adopted a formal policy regarding the assignment of fund balances and does not have any assigned fund balances.